Tom Clancy's Ghost Recon 2: Xbox (2011: Final Assault)

 In 2011, North Korea has recovered from the initial conflict in 2007.
 Emboldened and still seeking revenge, Jung launches another coup to overthrow the North Korean government and prepares to spark a greater Korean War involving all of Asia by targeting Asian and Western countries with North Korea's nuclear arsenal.
 In response, the U.S., NATO, and Australia deploy a peacekeeping force to the region alongside the Ghosts to counter the North Korean threat.

 The Ghosts deploy to North Korea and launch another successful campaign against North Korea, whittling their combat capabilities and supply lines.
 Faced with dwindling supplies and growing dissent among the populace, Jung becomes increasingly desperate to retain control and attempts to crush dissent by force, eventually culminating in an attempt to destroy his own rebellious cities using nuclear warheads hidden in trains that is foiled when the Ghosts intercept them.

 Now out of options, Jung leads the capture of a dam near Hamhung with a nuclear warhead, planning a repeat of his attempted flooding attack from 2007.
 The Ghosts attack once more to disable the warhead and kill Jung, preventing the escalation of the Korean conflict.

+Development

+Production for Tom Clancy's Ghost Recon 2 started in September 2002 and was wrapped up in October 2004.
+The PS2/GameCube version uses the Unreal Engine 2, while the Xbox version relies on a modified version of the original engine used by Red Storm Entertainment.
+Due to hardware differences, the PS2/GameCube version features more modest graphics, simpler level design, and generally a less ambitious scope compared to the Xbox version.
+Though, it retains a full single-player campaign and supports up to 16-player online multiplayer.
+Xbox version benefits from more advanced graphics, larger maps, enhanced environmental detail, and more robust multiplayer and tactical options, leveraging the more powerful hardware and development resources of Red Storm.

+This staggered release, along with the dual-game development, reflects a strategy by the publisher, Ubisoft, to tailor the experience to each platform’s strengths, while reaching different segments of the console gaming market.
+Because of this separation, the two versions do not share identical plots or missions; each offers a self-contained campaign tied to its own version’s timeline and narrative arc.

+A Microsoft Windows version of Ghost Recon 2 was planned but cancelled in April 2005 in favor of Tom Clancy's Ghost Recon Advanced Warfighter.

 Expansion packs

-Ghost Recon 2: Summit Strike
+Summit Strike

 Tom Clancy's Ghost Recon 2: Summit Strike is a standalone expansion pack for Ghost Recon 2 available exclusively on the Xbox.
-Summit Strike included 11 new single-player missions, as well as new weapons (such as the FN SCAR) and an expanded multiplayer game.
+It includes 11 new single-player missions, as well as new weapons (such as the FN SCAR) and an expanded multiplayer game.
 It was released on August 2, 2005.